Updated January, 2025

 Budget

-Gasoline is expensive in Greece, one of the priciest in Europe in fact.
-And don’t get me started on the road tolls… Greece’s highways are really good; they’re also very expensive.
+Greece’s highways are really good; they’re also expensive, with toll booths everywhere.
 If you avoid the highways, the roads are strenuous and take much longer, so I guess there’s not much choice there.

-The farmer’s market in Leonidio has okay prices (eggs and veggies are cheaper than in the supermarkets) and all the produce is fresh and local.
+The farmer’s market in Leonidio has decent prices (eggs and veggies are cheaper than in the supermarkets) and all the produce is fresh and local.

 Luckily, the supermarkets are well-stocked and you can find pretty much everything you need.
-Some products are ridiculously expensive, like needle and thread (yeah, my pants were starting to come apart in between my buttocks).
-But some local produce is fairly priced.
-I ‘d say that, as long as you’re creative with your meals, you can get away with a decently-priced shopping basket.
+Some products are ridiculously expensive, but the local produce is fairly priced.
+As long as you’re creative with your meals, you can get away with a decently-priced shopping basket.

-Overall, if you choose the dirtbagging way, it is possible to get around on a small budget – sleeping in a van (or next to it, as was our case), eating takeaway souvlaki, making provisions from the farmer’s market, getting free oranges, and cooking your own meals are a few easy ways to save money during your trip.
+Overall, if you choose the dirtbagging way, it is possible to get around on a small budget – sleeping in a van, staying at the campsite, or scoring a cheap accommodation, eating takeaway souvlaki, making provisions from the farmer’s market, getting free oranges, and cooking your own meals are a few easy ways to save money during your trip.

-It was quite easy to get by with the locals in English.
-Reading Greek, on the other hand, now that’s a challenge.
+It was quite easy to get by with the locals in English since the entire town has not gotten used to the international flock of climbers.

-Since I find it respectful to be able to use a couple of Greek words in a conversation, here are a few useful phrases in Greek:
+Since I find it respectful to use a few Greek words in a conversation with the locals, here are a few useful phrases:

 Join in on the Greek spirit